 This week on Avid Travel With Britton Frost we look at Celebrity’s Galapagos offerings.

 Ralph and I are sitting on the back patio, coffee in hand, making the final preparations for our Galapagos expedition cruise.
 What will the weather be?
 What will Silversea Cruises provide?
 What are the essentials that we need to bring?
 And ambitiously, can we pack it all in carry-on luggage?
 Here’s how we packed.

 Want To Cruise The Galapagos?

-Specializing in adventure, expedition and small ship cruising. avidcruiser.com & rivercruiseadvisor.com
+Specializing in adventure, expedition, small ship and river cruising on our two websites avidcruiser.com & rivercruiseadvisor.com